Please select the subject below and click for information

 How has NEPRO evolved?

-Following the successes of the first iteration, NEPO went to market for a second time in 2015 of which Bloom Procurement Services Ltd was awarded as sole delivery partner for NEPRO (II).
-The current iteration was procured under PCR15 on an Open Procedure and is to run for a 48-month term, expiring 30th November 2019.
+Originally conceived and launched in 2012, NEPRO has evolved into an innovative model for meeting the requirements of the public sector.
+Building on the successes of earlier iterations, NEPO went to market for a third time in 2019 which resulted in Bloom Procurement Services Ltd being awarded as the sole delivery partner for NEPRO³.
+The current iteration was procured under PCR15 on an Open Procedure and is to run for an initial 48-month term, with the potential to extend until 2027.

 How has NEPO defined Specialist Professional Services?

 Specialist Professional Services is a recognised strategic category and is commonly understood to be made up of the following four components: –

 - Interim Management (not covered by this solution)

 - Agency & Temporary Recruitment (not covered by this solution)